 The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting, as defined in Rule 13a-15(f) of the Exchange Act.
-Management, with the participation of its principal executive officer and principal financial officer assessed the effectiveness, as of February 28, 2017, of the Company's internal control over financial reporting based on the criteria for effective internal control over financial reporting established in "Internal Control - Integrated Framework (2013)," issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on the assessment, management concluded that the Company maintained effective internal control over financial reporting as of February 28, 2017.
-Management's assessment and conclusion on the effectiveness of internal control over financial reporting did not include an assessment of the internal controls of Power Electronics, Inc., whose acquisition was completed on March 1, 2016.
-PEI constituted approximately 1.8% of the Company's total assets as of February 28, 2017 and 4.0% and 8.3% of revenues and net income, respectively, for the year then ended.
-Management did not assess the effectiveness of internal control over financial reporting of PEI because of the timing of the acquisition.
+Management, with the participation of its principal executive officer and principal financial officer assessed the effectiveness of the Company's internal control over financial reporting based on the criteria for effective internal control over financial reporting established in "Internal Control - Integrated Framework (2013)," issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based upon its initial assessment, management concluded that the Company maintained effective internal control over financial reporting as of February 28, 2017.